The Time of the Québec Student Spring

 Photographs by Mario Jean

-First there were the Indignados, then Occupy Wall Street.
+First there was the Arab Spring.
+Then the Indignados and Occupy Wall Street.
 And then there was the Printemps érable – the Maple Spring.
-In 2011, proclaiming the need for austerity, Québec’s governing Liberal Party announced a draconian increase in tuition fees.
-Enraged that the government would destroy a legacy of public education, so hard won during the 1960s Quiet Revolution — a legacy from which they themselves had reaped benefits — the youth of Québec took to the streets in a student strike under the banner of the carrés rouges.
-They fought not merely for education, but for the future: a future they watch being destroyed by the unrelenting march of corporate capitalism, intent on the merciless exploitation of citizens and natural resources.
+In 2011, Québec’s governing Liberal Party decreed a draconian increase in tuition fees as the centrepiece of a wide-reaching austerity agenda.
+Outraged that the government would attack an ideal of public education so hard-won during the 1960s Quiet Revolution — a legacy from which they themselves had reaped the benefits — the youth of Québec took to the streets in a student strike under the banner of the carrés rouges.
+They fought not merely for education, but for the future: a future they watch being destroyed by moneyed powers who have hijacked their democracy, and for whom citizens and natural resources are but capital in an economy geared towards the enrichment of the few.

-Generation Rising is the story of the most important mass mobilization in Canada’s history, and one of the most powerful anti-austerity campaigns in the world.
-It is the story of six months of brutalization of youth by the police forces of the capitalist establishment, as the students went toe-to-toe against the corrupt and autocratic élite in an effort to construct a horizontal, participative and grassroots democracy.
-And it is the story of the Internet generation deploying its mastery of social media to harness the forces of hundreds of thousands, and ultimately defeat a battle-hardened premier.
+Generation Rising is the story of the most important mass mobilization in Canada’s history and one of the most powerful anti-austerity campaigns in the world.
+It is the story of six months of peaceful resistance against an increasingly militarized police force, as students armed only with smartphones went toe-to-toe against an insular and paternalistic establishment in an effort to construct an open, inclusive, and participatory democracy.
+And it is the story of the Internet generation that came of age, deploying its mastery of new media tools to harness the forces of hundreds of thousands, and ultimately, defeat a battle-hardened premier.

-At the end of it all, Québec’s first social media mobilization had laid the foundations for a brave new future, where the old world of order and authority might finally be swept aside to make way for a new, twenty-first-century democracy.
+At the end of it all, Québec’s first social media mobilization had laid the foundations for a brave new future, where the old order of élite interests and authority might finally be swept aside to make way for a new twenty-first-century democracy.

 Le combat est avenir — the fight is the future, and the battle has just begun.